ftctechnh/ftc_app/README.md

     safely reason about a given state across a possibly complicated chain of logic.
 *   An enhanced form of telemetry containing a *dashboard* and a *log*.
 On the driver station display, the dashboard appears at the top, followed by as many of the recent log messages as will reasonably fit.
-The dashboard can be configured just once with unevaluated computations to form the lines on the dashboard, and / or the lines can be created dynamically with addData() calls as in the robot controller runtime.
+The dashboard can be preconfigured just once with unevaluated computations to form the lines on the dashboard, and / or the lines can be created dynamically with addData() calls as in the robot controller runtime.
 You call telemetry.update() to compose the current dashboard and transmit to the driver station.
 Only a subset of update() calls